jseabold/csc432-notebooks/README.md

     git clone git://github.com/jseabold/csc432-notebooks other-name

 To keep up to date with the changes in this repository, you're going to want to *fetch* the changes that I make and put up on github.
+You do this from the folder you just created.
+This is your new repository.

     git fetch origin